HaiziIzzudin/ffmpeg-parallel/README.md

 Some of the parameters that you can change is:
   - CPU Affinity allocation
-  - Filename addition and extensions
-  - the FFmpeg command itself
   - LINUX ONLY: Terminal name (my script is written for Konsole, which is KDE desktop environment command prompt)

 Hopefully the next update I can eliminate some of the problem above.